Wildcard Files

 Example: Using Wildcards to Add Texture PNG Files

 The easiest way to add a Wildcard entry in the FlatRedBall is to first add a single file to your project which has all of the desired settings.
+Once this file has been added, it can be converted to a wildcard entry.
 For example, consider the following project which has a single file added to Global Content Files named TextureFile.png:

-Currently, wildcard entries must be manually added to the FlatRedBall project (.gluj).
+Currently, wildcard entries must be manually converted by editing the FlatRedBall project (.gluj) in a text editor.
 To do this:

 1. Open the folder location of the project